-Golden Health Care's philosophy is an aging in place model that allows each resident to remain in the retirement homes and move within the home depending on the level of care they desire.
+Golden Health Care's philosophy is an aging in place model that allows each resident to remain in the retirement home and move within the home depending on the level of care they desire.
 Golden Health Care's homes are located in smaller markets and have strong market positions within those communities.
-In the urban markets, Golden Health Care tends to face greater competitive pressures where operators who have higher vacancy rates and consumers have greater options.
+In urban markets, Golden Health Care tends to face greater competitive pressures where operators who have higher vacancy rates and consumers have greater options.

 Greater investment is being made into retirement homes, and as a result, vacancy rates are likely to increase as consumers have greater choice.
-Golden Health Care believes in the smaller markets in Saskatchewan, there will be limited competition given the sizeable impact to supply to build facilities in those markets.
+Golden Health Care believes that in the smaller Saskatchewan markets, there will be limited competition given the sizeable impact to supply to build facilities in those markets.

 Golden Health Care is focused on maintaining its current offering.
-Expansion is contemplated from its existing facilities and new markets in the Province of Saskatchewan.
+Expansion is not currently planned from its existing facilities and new markets in the Province of Saskatchewan.
 Given the opportunities in the Province of Saskatchewan in the near term, it is unlikely that Golden Health Care's management team will expand to adjacent provinces in the near future.

-Golden Health Care's business is relatively stable particularly given the current occupancy rates and wait lists are used to help homes operate near capacity.
-Over time, Golden Health Care is expecting increasing demand.
+Golden Health Care's business is relatively stable given current occupancy rates and wait lists help homes operate near capacity.
+Over time, Golden Health Care is expecting increased demand.
 Golden Health Care has expansion plans in place on adjacent plots of land where they could expand current operations should it become economical to do so.